Opening Date: 16-03-2020

 To ensure your application is complete and competitive, please read and attend to the following:

 You must make contact with an academic staff member and have an informal agreement from that person to supervise you if successful.
 Email evidence of the supervisor’s agreement should be included with your application.
 Applicants who do not have a supervisor at the time of application will not be considered for an AGRTPS/FIPRS.

 Each publication must be accompanied with a completed coversheet; publications without coversheets will not be considered.
 Publications will be used to judge the quality of previous research in the area that you intend to study at Flinders University.
-Applicants with more than five publications should consult with their Flinders University supervisor to select the best five.
+Applicants with more than five publications should consult with their Flinders University supervisor and select the top five.
 Explain briefly why these five were chosen.
 Do not provide more than five publications.
 Additional publications may be noted on your CV or in a separate list.
 Coversheets are not required for publications listed on the CV but not included among the top five.

 Typically, only publications in English should be included among the top five.
 Publications in other languages will be accepted only if the nature of the publication (for example, a report to a government agency) dictates that another language is most appropriate.